 The surgery is quick, the pain is low and recovery is usually straightforward.

 Dr Brumby is the owner of our vasectomy clinic.
-She provides counselling, sedation and back up for Dr Low.
-She has been doing this for thirty years.
+She provides counselling, sedation and has been doing this for thirty years.

 Vasectomy is a minor procedure that prevents sperm traveling from the testes into the semen and should be considered permanent.
 Semen is the fluid that is ejaculated during sexual intercourse.
 If there are no sperm in the semen then pregnancy will not occur.